slabbi/tesla-browser-background/README.md

 # Tesla Webbrowser Gallery

-The Tesla Entertainment System does not offer the option of setting your own background or displaying an image while driving.
+The Tesla Entertainment System does not offer the option of setting your own background or displaying an image.

 If you have your own web space, you can display a small image gallery via the web browser using this script.